The Agony and the Ecstasy (film): Box office

+Critical reception

+Heston was surprised at the mixed notices the film received, writing "I'm good in the film.
+If it doesn't register there's something bloody wrong somewhere."

 Bosley Crowther of The New York Times felt the film was, "not a strong and soaring drama but an illustrated lecture on a slow artist at work."
 He sympathized with the Pope and his mounting impatience with Michelangelo, criticizing Heston's acting as lacking any warmth to endear him to the audience.
 Furthermore, he believed the script suffered from being "wordy."

 In a 2013 retrospective review in The Guardian, Alex von Tunzelmann noted that the film's "intent to inform is laudable, but a fictional film should really be able to convey its subject without a lecture," and echoed Crowther's observation that "the screenplay goes heavy on the dialogue, light on the action."
 She laments that the sex-less film fails to reveal "the real Michelangelo's passions" (particularly his reputed attraction to men), and concluded the film would have been more interesting "if it were told with a lot more humour and a lot less prudishness."

-Awards
+Heston wrote in 1995 "I still like Agony, I'm still proud of what I did in it.
+It’s not easy to find your way into a man like Michelangelo."

+Accolades

 The film was nominated for five Academy Awards: